Trevor Laird

-Trevor Laird is an English actor.
+Trevor Laird (born 11 July 1957, London, England) is a British actor.

 Biography

-Born in Islington, London.
-Laird trained at the Anna Scher Theatre.
+Born in Islington, London in 1957, Laird trained at the Anna Scher Theatre.
 Early roles included a 1976 role in a TV adaptation of the Peter Prince novel Playthings, directed by Stephen Frears, and several Play For Todays: Victims of Apartheid by Tom Clarke (1978), Barrie Keeffe's Waterloo Sunset (1979) and The Vanishing Army by Robert Holles (1980).

 Laird was a founder member of the Black Theatre Co-operative (now NitroBeat) in 1978 and performed in its inaugural play Welcome Home Jacko by Mustapha Matura the following year.
 He then had breakthrough roles in the 1979 film Quadrophenia - as Ferdy, a drug supplier for the main character Jimmy - and in Franco Rosso's 1980 cult classic Babylon as Beefy.
 He played the boy under the car in The Long Good Friday (1980) and appeared in Menelik Shabazz's black British film Burning an Illusion.

 Later appearances include the 1986 Doctor Who serial Mindwarp as the guard commander Frax.
 He later returned to Doctor Who in the role of Clive Jones, father of the Tenth Doctor's companion Martha Jones.